Carlosjr5/Career-Advisor-Bot/README.md

 ### Executing Career Advisor Chatbot
 🤖 Here are the instructions to run it in the terminal.

-# Open your terminal and execute:
+# Open your Windows PowerShell or Terminal and execute:

  Step 1: Create a new directory called 'careerAdvisor' to organize project-related files.
 ```bash